Golden yellow aspen canopy and white trunks shooting up to a blue sky

 Study and monitor aspen regrowth

 Overgrazing is only part of the story.
 Decades of fire suppression have allowed other species like pines, spruce, and fir, to shade out and outcompete sun-loving aspen.
-We’re working with partners and the Forest Service to study the results of various treatments, such as thinning, prescribed burns, and fencing out grazing animals.
+That’s why we’re working with partners and the Forest Service to study the results of various treatments, such as thinning, prescribed burns, and fencing out grazing animals.

 Pull invasive plants